-Dina is a Canadian photographer and Pop Surrealist with a background in editorial/documentary photography.
+Dina is a photographer and Pop Surrealist with a background in editorial/documentary photography.
 For Dina photography is intended not to produce an aesthetic that echoes current beauty standards, but to evoke and wrest feelings of shame, anger, shock and empathy from the observer so as to inspire insight into the human condition.

-Dina's experience as a documentary photographer complements her conceptual photography — they inform each other technically and creatively.
+Dina's experience as a documentary photographer complements her conceptual series — they inform each other technically and creatively.
 From her more candid work, she has learned that spontaneity and a lack of control are sources of inspiration.
 This has inspired trust in her instincts to nurture the most fleeting of concepts.
 For example, Fallen Princesses series was born out of deep personal pain, when she raged against the “happily ever after” motif we are spoon fed since childhood.
 The series created metaphor out of the myths of fairy tales, forcing the viewer to contemplate real life: failed dreams, pollution and ocean degradation, war, obesity, the extinction of indigenous cultures, cancer and the fallacy of chasing eternal youth.
 By embracing the textures and colors created by Walt Disney, which built a multi-billion dollar empire exploiting these fairy tales, Fallen Princesses exposed the consumerism that has negated the morality of these ancient parables.
 It also begged the question, “how do we define the concept of ‘good’ and how do we live a ‘good’ life?”

 Dina's work is exhibited in galleries and museums internationally.
 She's currently in production on her third large scale project, 'Gods of Suburbia', which is due to premier in the Fall 2014.
 This year Dina celebrates her XX year in photography and is working on her debut published book, STORYOGRAPHY.